damianw/AOSP231717/README.md

 1. Flick the `RecyclerView` so that it coasts.
 1. Press the home button while the view is still settling.
 1. Observe the exception.

+Additionally, it may be necessary to enable "Don't keep activities" in the developer settings.